Retail inflation eases to 5.72% in Dec; Nov IIP growth rebounds to 7.1%

 India's headline retail inflation marginally eased to 12-month low of 5.72 per cent in December 2022 from 5.88 per cent in November, showed government data on Thursday.

-CPI inflation dropped sharply in November to below the Reserve Bank of India's (RBI) 6 per cent upper bound for the first time in 2022.
+The latest inflation print was below the Reserve Bank of India's (RBI) upper tolerance level of the 2 per cent-6 per cent range for the second consecutive month.

 IIP growth returned to positive territory in November at 7.1 per cent after it contracted by 4 per cent in October.